ubports/docs.ubports.com/appdev/platform/system-software.rst

 reasons, and because the container created by crossbuilder is not meant to run native (target) executables: the development tools (qmake/cmake, make, gcc, etc.) are all run in the host architecture, with no emulation (again, for speed reasons).
-However, qemu emulation is available inside the container, so it should be possible to run unit tests inside the container.
-You can do that by getting a shell inside the container with
+At any rate, qemu emulation is available inside the container, so it might be possible to run unit tests inside the container; but be aware that the emulation is not perfect, so there's a very good chance that the tests will fail even when they'd otherwise succeed, when run into a proper environment.

+For the reasons state above, it's usually a good idea to run the tests natively; luckily, crossbuilder can be used to that goal as well.
+Indeed, when running the command

 ::

-    crossbuilder --ubuntu=15.04 shell
+    crossbuilder --architecture=amd64

-and then find the unit tests and execute them.
-Be aware that the emulation is not perfect, so there's a very good chance that the tests will fail even when they'd otherwise succeed, when run into a proper environment.
-For that reason, it's probably wiser not to worry about unit tests when working with crossbuilder, and run them only when not cross-compiling.
+the package will be built for the amd64 architecture, and all the binaries it will produce can be run natively on the host machine (assuming its architecture is amd64, which is usually the case for desktop and laptop computers).
+If the debian package is configured to run tests, then they will be run as part of the build process.

+When developing system software, running the tests locally in the way described above will be considerably faster than having to rely on the Jenkins continuous integration service and wait for it to build the package from scratch after any modification.

 Developing in the host architecture, deploying via PPA
 ------------------------------------------------------